-The Saga of HROLF 'KRAKI' - 2: With Frodhi Dead, Helgi and Hroar Share The Kingship
+The Saga of Hrolf 'Kraki' - 2: On Frodhi's Death, Helgi and Hroar Share the Kingship

-Lejre, later Hroarskilde, at the southern end of its fjord
+Lejre or Leidhra, later Hroarskilde (and latterly Roskilde), at the southern end of its fjord

 They were as chalk and cheese.
 Staying together might finally lead to strife between them.
 Whereas Hroar was mild and easy-going like his father, Helgi was much the warrior and seen by many as the stalwart of the two.
 Things went on much like that for a time, with Helgi ruling the kingdom.